Neoclassical transport in strong gradient regions of large aspect ratio tokamaks: Banana regime

 We will call the solution in the freely passing region, where $\abs{\vpu}\gg\sqrt{\epsilon}v_t$, the freely passing distribution function $g^p$, and the solution in the trapped-barely-passing region, where $\abs{\vpu}\sim\sqrt{\epsilon}v_t$, the trapped-barely-passing distribution function $g^t$.
 Note that, for convenience, we use the superscript $t$ for the trapped-barely-passing region even though $g^t$ also includes the distribution of barely-passing particles.
 The function $g^t$ only exists in a small region of phase space, where $\abs{v_{\parallel f}+u_f} \sim \sqrt{\epsilon} v_t$.
 Thus, the contribution of $g^t$ can be interpreted as a discontinuity in $g^p$.
 We will find that it is sufficient to set $g\approx g^p$ in the entire phase space and determine from the solution for $g^t$ the jump and derivative discontinuity conditions at $v_\parallel=-u$ for $g^p$.
 A sketch of $g$ and how $g^t$ is reduced to a discontinuity is shown in figure \ref{fig:gs}.

-Within the trapped-barely-passing region we introduce the velocity variable $w\equiv v_{\parallel } + u\sim \sqrt{\epsilon} v_t$, which effectively stretches out the trapped-barely-passing region such that the boundary between the barely passing and the freely passing particles maps to $\pm \infty$.
+Within the trapped-barely-passing region only -- the region shaded in pink in figure \ref{fig:gs}a -- we introduce the velocity variable $w\equiv v_{\parallel } + u\sim \sqrt{\epsilon} v_t$ which is defined such that, within the trapped-barely passing region, the region of overlap with the passing particle region maps to $w\rightarrow \pm \infty$, whereas from the point of view of the passing particle region, the region of overlap is still located at $v_\parallel+u\rightarrow 0$.
+The new variable $w$ effectively stretches out the trapped-barely passing region.
 We require that the outer limiting solutions for $g^t$ match the two inner limiting solutions of $g^p$, such that

 as well as

 The jump condition at the trapped-passing boundary becomes